What’s the difference between a Single Lens and Double Lens?Updated 10 months ago

 Single lenses are the classic most cost effective option, mainly used by ski racers.
-The product is a single sheet of polycarbonate with a single colour tint, they have a slightly shorter lifespan than the double lens, and are only available in cylindrical form.
+The product is a single sheet of polycarbonate with a single color tint, they have a slightly shorter lifespan than the double lens, and are only available in cylindrical form.
 Double lenses are more durable, have more color variations, and have stronger anti-fog properties.
 They are 2 different sheets of polycarbonate connected together by a foam spacer.
 The outside lens takes on the elements while the middle space serves as a thermal shield to ward off fogging.

 Was this article helpful?